Hawxy/Fga.Net/README.md

 });
 ```

+## Internal Cache

+The `FgaTokenCache` will cache the FGA authorization token until 15 minutes before expiry.
+This is not currently customizable.

+This cache is automatically enabled if you use any of the DI extensions, as well as `FgaAuthorizationClient.Create`.

 ## Disclaimer

 I am not affiliated with nor represent Auth0.
 All support queries regarding the underlying service should go to the [Auth0 Labs Discord](https://discord.gg/8naAwJfWN6).